Radford University student charged with stabbing ‘best friend’ to death

 "I'm lost for words, to be honest," said Shelton Lewis, a Radford University junior.
 He lives just a few doors down from the crime scene, and said he knew both girls.

-"I really wanna know what was the motive behind it because they were best friends since Freshmen year, and that was in 2016.
-Now it's 2019 and this has happened," he said.
+“I really wanna know what was the motive behind it because they were best friends since freshman year, and that was in 2016.
+Now it’s 2019 and this has happened,” he said.

 According to Caitlyn Scaggs, university spokesperson, "Grief counseling is being offered to all faculty, students and staff of Radford university."